nedmsmith/draft-cds-rats-intel-corim-profile/draft-cds-rats-intel-corim-profile.md

 be encoded using the SPDM `Measurement Block` {{-spdm}}.
 Evidence may be formatted as `concise-evidence` {{-tcg-ce}} and included in an alias certificate or an SPDM Measurement Manifest.

-The `DiceTcbInfo` and SPDM Evidence formats can be translated to the CoMID schema.
-The concise evidence format is native to CoMID {{-corim}}.
+The `DiceTcbInfo` and SPDM Evidence formats can be translated to CoMID.
-This profile documents evidence mapping from `DiceTcbInfo` and SPDM `Measurement Block` to the CoMID schema, as defined by {{-corim}}.
+The concise evidence format is native to CoMID.

-The CoMID schema extensions defined by this profile, see {{sec-measurement-extensions}}, are applied to `concise-evidence` so that
+This profile documents evidence mapping from `DiceTcbInfo` and SPDM `Measurement Block` to CoMID, as defined by {{-dice-corim}}.

-Verifiers that support this profile can consistently apply a common schema across Evidence, Reference Values, and Endorsements.
+The CoMID extensions defined by this profile, see {{sec-measurement-extensions}}, are applied to `concise-evidence` so that Verifiers that support this profile can consistently apply a common schema across Evidence, Reference Values, and Endorsements.

 ## Evidence Hierarchy {#sec-evidence-hierarchy}